Higher-order parabolic equations with VMO assumptions and general boundary conditions with variable leading coefficients: Introduction

 In this paper, we relax the assumptions on the coefficients of the operators involved to be VMO in the time and space variables, and with inhomogeneous general boundary operators having variable leading coefficients and satisfying the Lopatinskii--Shapiro condition.
 The main result of this paper is stated in Theorem \ref{thm:VMOproblemLStx}, and in the elliptic setting in Theorem \ref{thm:VMOellipticLStx}.
+As an application, we obtain in Theorem \ref{thm:VMOdomainLStx} the $L_p(L_q)$-estimates on bounded smooth domains, and we state the elliptic counterpart in Theorem \ref{thm:VMOellipticdomainLStx}.
 The results here presented generalize the ones in \cite{DG17}, in which the boundary operators were assumed to have constant leading coefficients and only the half space setting was considered.

 The paper is organized as follows.
 In Section \ref{sec:preliminaries} we give the necessary preliminary results and introduce the notation.
 In Section \ref{sec:assumptions} we list the main assumptions on the operators and state the main theorem.
-In Section \ref{sec:auxres} we prove an auxiliary lemma needed for the proof of the main theorem in the half-space case, which is given in Section \ref{sec:proofmainresult}.
-Finally, in Section \ref{sec:domain} we prove the main theorem in the general case by using the estimates in the previous sections.
+In Section \ref{sec:auxres} we prove an auxiliary lemma needed for the proof of the main theorem, which is given in Section \ref{sec:proofmainresult}.
+Finally, in Section \ref{sec:domain} we prove $L_p(L_q)$-estimates on domains by using the estimates in the previous sections.